 Please get in touch with us to register your interest by emailing us at: firstname.lastname@example.org

-We’ll confirm your booking and send you all the materials you need via email for you to send to your students, as well as a step by step guide for you.
-You can choose when you want to run the workshops.
+We will confirm your booking and send you all the materials you need via email for you to send to your students, as well as a step by step guide for you.

 Take a look at the week 1 content (Comfort zones) via the link below.
 Students can work through the activities on this worksheet to explore how they can strive to step outside of their comfort zone and prepare for their GCSE’s.